Mooleane/aaron-capstone-project/README.md

             Happiness Requirement: 160
         Evolves Into: Umbreon | Requirement: Level-Up
             Happiness Requirement: 160
         Evolves Into: Leafeon | Requirement: Level-Up # ?
-There seems to be incorrect requirements for this path and the one after since it is meant to be the Leaf stone and Ice stone respectively.
+Meant to be the item requirements of a "Leaf Stone".
         Evolves Into: Glaceon | Requirement: Level-Up # ?
+Meant to be the item requirements of a "Ice Stone".
         Evolves Into: Sylveon | Requirement: Level-Up
             Affection Requirement: 2
 ```